Kay On-Going Education Center

+Former school in Houston, Texas, U.S.

 Kay On-Going Education Center was a middle and high school in Houston, Texas.
 It was a program of the Houston Independent School District for pregnant girls.
 It had a campus on North Shepherd Drive.
 Pregnant HISD students were permitted to attend Kay On-Going, but they were not required to.
 Students received on-campus prenatal care.
 In addition to the nursing care, the school also provided counseling to ensure that the girls remained enrolled in school.